typelevel/doobie/modules/docs/src/main/tut/docs/12-Custom-Mappings.md

 Composite[PersonId].length
 ```

-However if we try to use this type for a *single* column value (i.e., as a query parameter, which requires a `Param` instance - `Param` is like `Composite` but disallows nesting), it doesn't compile.
+However if we try to use this type for a *single* column value (i.e., as a query parameter, it doesn't compile.

 ```tut:fail:plain
 sql"select * from person where id = $pid"